 Cooperation and partnership are key to Vietnam’s success in blindness prevention, now and in the future.
 The Government of Vietnam leads a strong, nation-wide public health service with primary health centres, clinics and hospitals.
 NGOs, donors and a growing private sector work closely with the public health system to support training and service delivery, and improve quality.
 Eye health partners in Vietnam meet regularly to coordinate action, determine priorities and deepen collaborations.

-The strategy follows findings from a Rapid Assessment of Avoidable Blindness (RAAB) carried out in Vietnam in 2015.
+Rapid Assessment of Avoidable Blindness (RAAB) carried out in Vietnam in 2015.
 The RAAB found that while surgical volumes have increased, the cataract backlog remains a problem.
 Surgical outcomes and access for women were also identified as areas for improvement in the final report.

 Photo Credit: David de Wit for the #StrongerTogether photo competition